A/B Testing Sample Size: A Definitive Guide for Beginners

 7. Adjusting for External Influences

 External factors like seasonal trends, ongoing marketing campaigns, or algorithm updates can impact A/B test results.
-For example, a sudden increase in traffic due to a viral campaign might overwhelm the website, skewing the results and leading to inaccurate conclusions.
+A sudden increase in traffic due to a viral campaign might skew results and lead to inaccurate conclusions.
+To mitigate these factors, adjust the sample size or extend the test duration.

 8. Ensuring Balanced Traffic Distribution